EdiFabric/EDIFACT.NET/README.md

 # EdiFabric C# .NET Examples for EDIFACT D96A, EANCOM D03B, IATA PADIS, and eDIGAS

 ## 1. Overview
 EdiFabric is a software development kit for .NET Framework and .NET Core, which makes it straightforward to parse, generate, validate, acknowledge, split, customize, or in other words, to programmatically manipulate EDI files.
-It is written in C# and distributed as a DLL file (a NuGet package is also provided) and C# files.
+It is written in C# and is distributed as a DLL file (a NuGet package is also provided) and C# files.

 It currently supports all message types for the X12, EDIFACT, HL7, and NCPDP EDI standards, the German automotive standard VDA, as well as custom formatted flat files (delimited, positional, or a mixture of both).